joshbegley/nyt-latest/previous.md

 `The governor said the State Police banged on the door early on Sunday to wake him and his family after an arsonist set fire to the governor’s residence in Harrisburg.`\
 https://nytimes.com/2025/04/13/us/politics/josh-shapiro-arson-attack-pennsylvania.html

-**The Briefing: Chelsea 2 Ipswich 2 - Madueke shines but Maresca's side drop vital points**\
+**The Briefing: Chelsea 2 Ipswich Town 2 - Madueke shines but Maresca's side drop vital points**\
 `All the key talking points from Chelsea's 2-2 draw with Ipswich Town analysed and evaluated `\
 https://nytimes.com/athletic/6269341/2025/04/13/chelsea-2-ipswich-2-the-briefing/